-How to Make Rich and Chocolaty Walnut Cookies
+How to Make Double Chocolate Walnut Cookies

 Disclosure: Compensation was provided by Diamond of California via Glam Media.
 The opinions expressed herein are those of Inspired Taste and are not indicative of the opinions or positions of Diamond of California.

-- 1/2 cup white sugar
+- 1/2 cup granulated sugar

-- 1/2 cup light brown sugar
+- 1/2 cup packed brown sugar

 - 1 teaspoon vanilla extract

-- 3/4 cup walnuts, chopped (We use Diamond of California walnuts)
+- 3/4 cup walnuts, chopped

 - 1/2 cup chocolate chips